Clinton-Davis/chow/README.md

 ## Scope

-**Chow by HotPoint** is a web-based cookbook that lets the public browse and uses recipes that users have uploaded.
+**Chow by HotPoint** is a web-based cookbook that allows the public to browse through user uploaded recipies.
 Anyone can choose a recipe and get a list of ingredients and cooking instruction.
 If the public would like to contribute to the collection, they would have to become a user.
 To become a user, you would have to register.
-Once registered, you would be able to use the service.
-The user can keep a collection of there own with full editing or delete capabilities.
+Once registered, the user can keep a collection of their own with full editing or delete capabilities.

-The web app is made using [Python](https://www.python.org/)and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) as the main logical languages [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) and [Boostrap](https://getbootstrap.com/) Frameworks with [Mongodb](https://www.mongodb.com/) Altes for the database.
+The web app is made using [Python](https://www.python.org/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) as the main logical languages [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) and [Boostrap](https://getbootstrap.com/) Frameworks with [Mongodb Altas](https://www.mongodb.com/) for the database.

-The Client HotPoint, has a wide range of products that cover all things a house should have, As the heart of every home is the kitchen.
-Here is there focus on Chow.
-The logo is in the main title, On every page.
-Pictures of the products have been strategically placed throughout the site, with links to their website.
+The client, HotPoint, has a wide range of products that cover all things a house should have.
+At the heart of every home is the kitchen.
+This is 'Chows' focus.
+The logo "Chow by Hotpoint" is the main title.
+It will be on every page.
+Pictures of the products will be strategically placed throughout the site, with links to their main product selling website.

 ---